black-sliver/PopTracker/doc/PACKS.md

 `{<checkrule1>, <checkrule2>}` in example above are combined as: `(<checkrule1> AND <checkrule2>)` have to be met to check.

-In PopTracker (since 0.19.1) rules can be specified as json array instead of string, which allows to use `,` inside names or arguments
+Individual rules can be specified as json array instead of string, which allows to use `,` inside names or arguments.
+Only available in PopTracker, since 0.19.1.

 **Parent:**
 With `"parent"`, the location's parent can be overwritten.
 Since PopTracker v0.19.2.